 - Unsanded caulk has a smooth appearance and texture.
 It’s most often used to caulk countertops and backsplash, since it creates a clean finish.
 Since sanded caulk can crack tile and other materials when it expands in too small of a space, unsanded caulk should be used to fill tight joints that are smaller than 1/8-inch wide.
 Unsanded caulk may not adhere as well as sanded caulk to wet surfaces and sanded grout.

 - Latex caulk and silicone sealant are typically dry to the touch within 30 minutes, but they can take up to 24 hours to completely cure and be fully waterproof.
 Fast-drying formulas can cure in under 24 hours, depending on the temperature and humidity.
 Typically, the best advantage with fast-drying formulas is that they can be painted after an hour of drying time, speeding up the entire installation process.
 Regular caulk and sealants need to fully cure before being painted.
 Note that while latex caulk and silicone sealants dry and cure relatively quickly, polyurethane foam usually requires 10 days to cure.

 Sometimes known as acrylic latex caulk, this type is best for use with drywall, wood and masonry.
+It's often called "painter's caulk."
 This caulk is inexpensive, easy to use, seals well without odors and cleans up easily with water.
 On average, latex caulk can last anywhere from 10 to 15 years, but this durability can be affected by exposure to moisture and sudden temperature changes.

 Expandable Foam Caulk

-- Pest-resistant foam sealants are good for exterior gaps and holes to deter rodents.
+- Pest-resistant foam sealants are good for exterior gaps and holes to deter rodents and roaches.